 Independence Historical Museum & Art Center

-From Native American inhabitants to the booming oil industry of the early 1900s, this local history museum offers exhibits throughout the 22-room former federal building and post office, this building is home to a research library and the Kansas Celebrity Hall of Fame.
+Housed in a 1912 former federal building and post office, this building is home to a local history museum, research library, and the Kansas Celebrity Hall of Fame.
 The organization that operates the museum, the Ladies Library and Art Association, also preserves and maintains the home of former governor Alf Landon, one of the most influential people in Kansas history.
 It also presents the history of Independence, Kansas from when it was called “Hay Town” to the present day.
-Other items that can be found throughout the museum include sculptures, crystal, antique china, and other rare collections.
+Other items that can be found throughout the museum include sculptures, crystals, antique china, and other rare collections.

 Backstory and Context

 The 1912 Federal-style building that currently houses the Independence Historical Museum and Arts Center served as the community's post office until 1962.
-Prior to that time, the museum was located in an three-bay addition to the west end of the building that was completed in 1936 The rooms located on the main and lower floors once were used as offices.
-Rooms that were once used to sort mail are now used to hold exhibits that interpret life on the prairie in the 19th and 20th centuries.
-The museum has grown to over 25 exhibits, along with a variety of sculptures and paintings.
+Prior to that time, the museum was located in a three-bay addition to the west end of the building that was completed in 1936.
+The rooms located on the main and lower floors once were used as office spaces.
+Rooms that were once used to sort mail are now used to hold these historical exhibits.
+The museum has grown to over 25 historical exhibits along with a variety of art on display.

 In January 2000, The Independence Museum acquired a collection that originally belonged to the Montgomery County Historical Society.
 Later on, the historical society would be invited to set up their headquarters there and the name of the museum was changed to The Independence Museum.
 The enlarged collection includes exhibits dedicated to military history as well as business and commerce, such as a general store exhibit.
 The museum also boasts an impressive collection of antique toys.
 There is also memorabilia and valuables that once belonged to playwright William Inge stored here in the museum.
 They are put on display during the Inge Festival, an annual festival hosted by the Independence Community College.
 This location was put on the National Register of Historic Places in 1988.

 Independence Historical Museum. .
 Accessed July 8, 2020. https://www.independencehistoricalmuseum.org/.